Nevysha/Cozy-Nest/README.md

   - [x]  Keybinding to increase or decrease attention value (ctrl+up, ctrl+down)
 - [x]  Resizable panels
 - [x]  Full Screen Inpainting
+- [x]  Enhanced Ui
   - [x]  Customizable tab menu position (top, left, centered)
-- [x]  Cozy look with dark or light theme (add `?__theme=light` in url or set `--theme=light` in Auto1111 start arguments to switch to light theme)
-- [x]  Bypass Cozy Nest by adding `CozyNest=No` in URL param (ie: http://localhost:8501/?CozyNest=No) - useful for mobile
+  - [x]  Closable side panel with esc key
+  - [x]  Dark or Light theme through Cozy Nest settings
   - [x]  Save resize bar position / panel ratio in local storage
   - [x]  Customize font color
   - [x]  Customize accent color
   - [x]  Add or remove accent to the generate buttons
   - [x]  Customize font size
-- [x]  Move settings in a dedicated collapsible and movable tab
-- [x]  Smaller bottom padding bar to get a bit more screen space
   - [x]  Setting to center the top menu tabs
   - [x]  Setting to remove the gap between checkpoint and other quicksetting
   - [x]  Setting to center quicksetting
   - [x]  Loading screen with estimated percentage based on previous loading time
-- [x]  make settings tab movable
-- [x]  Extra network in a dedicated tab:
-   - [x]  Resizable side panel
-   - [x]  Customizable card size
   - [x]  Drag and Drop tab button inside or outside a “tab container” to bring them or move them from/out main menu
-- [x]  Extra Networks left sided tab.
-- [x]  Close Extra Network tab with escape key
+- [x]  Bypass Cozy Nest by adding `CozyNest=No` in URL param (ie: http://localhost:7860/?CozyNest=No) - useful for mobile
-- [x]  Fetch version from a desicated json file hosted directly in the repo to an easier view of update of Cozy Nest.
+- [x]  Fetch version from a dedicated json file hosted directly in the repo to an easier view of update of Cozy Nest.

 <hr>